Leizhenpeng/next-post-message/README.md

 Let's be honest, specifying the target window every time you send a message can get tedious.

-That's where the `Postman` class comes in.
+That's where the `PostMan` class comes in.
 It helps manage message sending with custom options and a pre-specified target window.

 #### Sender Window (windowA)
 ```javascript